ronald-de-rooij/radioswitch-laravel/laravel-docs/dailyTasks/localTasks.md

 You can locally run the code climate checks by executing the following command in the `src` directory:

   ```
-  docker run -it --rm \
+  sudo docker run -it --rm \
   -v ${PWD}:/app \
   -w /app \
   -u $(id -u):$(id -g) \